 How it was made

-Featuring a motorized skateboard base, the construction consists of a single arm equipped with a rotary encoder attached to the fulcrum of the pendulum.
-As the robot moves from side to side, the swinging motion of the arm is amplified through the physics of inertia which is delineated by a quick release of paint from the spray can.
+Featuring a motorized skateboard base, the construction consists of a single-arm equipped with a rotary encoder attached to the pendulum’s fulcrum.
+As the robot moves from side to side, the swinging motion of the arm is amplified through the physics of inertia, which is delineated by a quick release of paint from the spray can.
 The resulting collage of lines is a complex illustration derived from a simple operation.

 ‘Senseless Drawing Bot #2’